-I’m not going to discuss protestors, store politics, unhealthy police or commentary.
+I’m not going to discuss protestors, politics, police or commentary.
 If you are looking for answers regarding what transpired in downtown Toronto last month, close this window and search the many news portals throughout the interweb!

 Today, I’m going to discuss the speed of meaningful and hurtful message delivery online.
 Companies can be reluctant to maintain a positive online brand because of the possibility of negative posting by users!
 Yes, WE ALL have a voice now with ‘super powers’ acquired through concepts like “Broadcast Yourself”, “Interact & Engage” and “Join The Conversation”.
 With all these powers developing at ever increasing rates, the phrase “With great power comes great responsibility” comes to mind!
 Yes, cartoon super heroes (and their uncles) have a lot to teach us!

 If anything, the G20 summit proved how quick messages can be delivered, consumed and passed along to shift public opinion.
 Think about how many real time tweets were posted right from the centre of the protests accompanied by pictures and video of “protestor aggression” or “police brutality”!
 Without the proper journalistic skills and research, who is to say what really happened?
 A 140 character message really isn’t sufficient to justify cause and action but today it really has become a driving force in the broadcast news industry.
 The mass collective are now socialized to receive quick answers to quick questions without the flow of information being bogged down by things like integrity, diligence or plausibility.